 Should I worry about the semisextile between Aries and Taurus?

-No. The semisextile describes a small ongoing adjustment, not a verdict of doom.
-It's the gentlest of the named aspects between the Suns — recognise the pace gap, name it out loud, stop reading the other person's rhythm as a personal slight.
-The chart describes the dynamic.
-What you do with it is still up to you.
+No. A semisextile points to a small standing adjustment, not a sentence of doom.
+Of all the named angles the Suns can make, it's the mildest — clock the pace gap, say it out loud, and stop treating the other person's tempo as a personal slight.
+A chart can only describe the dynamic; the rest of it is yours to handle.

 A note on what this is.
 Astrology, as we use it at WowAstro, is a tool for self-reflection and self-understanding, not a method for predicting events, health, financial outcomes or whether a relationship will last.
 Read a synastry chart as a description of a dynamic — take what's useful, leave the rest.